wren-lang/wren/doc/site/modularity.markdown

 ## Shared imports

-Earlier, I described a programs set of modules as a tree.
+Earlier, I described a program's set of modules as a tree.
 Of course, it's only a *tree* of modules if there are no *shared imports*.
 But consider a program
 like: